KeiferC/CyberFundamentals/week1/notes-01-networking.md

 - __Packet__: a unit of data
   - A data stream (e.g. video, web page, etc.) is comprised of many packets
-  - In general a packet contains
+  - In general, a packet contains
     - Source and destination IP addresses (in IP layer)
     - Source and destination port numbers (in TCP layer)
     - MAC address (in Data Link layer)